localstack/localstack.github.io/content/blog/2023-11-16-announcing-localstack-30-general-availability/index.md

 ### Miscellaneous

+- We're introducing a simplified method for managing team licenses.
+Instead of activating LocalStack with API keys, we're shifting to the use of **Auth Tokens**.
+This approach facilitates the assignment of licenses to users without necessitating changes to their environment setup.
+Read our [documentation]() for more information.
 - We’ve massively **improved write performance for DynamoDB** in LocalStack, with our benchmarks showing a 60% faster [`PutItem`](https://docs.aws.amazon.com/amazondynamodb/latest/APIReference/API_PutItem.html) operation.
 Using higher batch sizes will profit even more from this change, with [`BatchWriteItem`](https://docs.aws.amazon.com/amazondynamodb/latest/APIReference/API_BatchWriteItem.html) now being 6.2x faster for 10 items and 9.9x faster for 25 items.
 That means if you’re populating a large DynamoDB table, you can now take advantage of much faster insertion times!
 For the best performance please set `DYNAMODB_IN_MEMORY=1`, but even without this, you should still notice a significant performance improvement.
 - To limit which services can be started by LocalStack, we have (re-)introduced the concept of **Strict Service Loading**, where only the services defined in the `SERVICES` variable, are going to be started.
 This also lays the foundation for us to provide standalone images for single services or combinations thereof.
 - We’re also currently in the progress of internally refactoring our CloudFormation resource implementations to be more in parity with AWS and also structurally easier for us and contributors to work with.
-If you’re interested in contributing here, [please reach out to us](mailto:info@localstack.cloud)!
+If you’re interested in contributing, [please reach out to us](mailto:info@localstack.cloud)!

 If you want to know more check out the [detailed release notes on GitHub]()!